PatrickChen928/en/You-Dont-Know-JS/scope & closures/Chapter1-en.md

 Side... of what?
 Of an assignment operation.

 In other words, an LHS look-up is done when a variable appears on the left-hand side of an assignment operation, and an RHS look-up is done when a variable appears on the right-hand side of an assignment operation.

+Actually, let's be a little more precise.
+An RHS look-up is indistinguishable, for our purposes, from simply a look-up of the value of some variable, whereas the LHS look-up is trying to find the variable container itself, so that it can assign.
+In this way, RHS doesn't really mean "right-hand side of an assignment" per se, it just, more accurately, means "not left-hand side".